unzagi/ConfigurationAutomation4NADs/README.md

 	# Paste your configuration here, then set the variables based on jinja_variables_template and any additional one add to sed file."

-2. TA the NADS configuration file for any changes that need to be made.
+2. Technically assess the NADS configuration file for any changes that need to be made.

 For e.g. The SRX300 Devices no longer require a SFP card to be added.
 So the WAN interface variables can be set to ether Ge-0/0/6 or Ge-0/0/07.
-Therefore for this specific part of the configuration, I can turn the Ge-0/0/0 part of my config to a jinja2 variable so if we suddenly decide we don't want to use Ge-0/0/7 anymore it can be changed.
+Therefore for this specific part of the configuration, I can turn the Ge-0/0/0 part of my config to a jinja2 variable.
+This is helpful if we suddenly decide we don't want to use Ge-0/0/7 in the template, it can easily be changed.

+Example Jinja2 template Configuration:

 	# < ------------ configuration start ------------>
 	# WAN IP Interfaces